 1. Clustered Column Chart

-Use it when within group comparison is more crucial than total.
+Use it when the within-group comparison is more crucial than in total.

-The clustered column chart is used compare two data points or series within a group.
+The clustered column chart is used to compare two data points or series within a group.

-In above graph, we can compare Q1’s data in UK and US.
+In the above graph, we can compare Q1’s data in the UK and the US.

 The stacked column charts are best used to compare two or more groups as well as comparing series within groups.

-In stacked chart, one series’s magnitude is stacked on the other series’s magnitude, giving us the whole magnitude of a group as column.
+In a stacked chart, one series’s magnitude is stacked on the other series’s magnitude, giving us the whole magnitude of a group as a column.

-Use stacked column chart when total is more crucial than the part.
+Use a stacked column chart when the total is more crucial than the part.

 The stacked column chart is useful when you want to compare multiple groups as well as series within the groups.

-In above stacked column chart we can directly compare Q1, Q2, Q3 and Q4. and if we want to compare UK and US withing groups, we can do that too.
+In the above-stacked column chart, we can directly compare Q1, Q2, Q3, and Q4. and if we want to compare UK and US withing groups, we can do that too.

 3. 100% Stacked Column Chart

 The 100% stacked is used to represent part to whole data.
-The series of values are shown as percentage of total in column.
+The series of values are shown as a percentage of total in a column.

-The 100% stacked column graph is best when you want to see how much someone (something/s) contributed to whole result in group.
+The 100% stacked column graph is best when you want to see how much someone (something/s) contributed to the whole result in the group.

-You can also compare percentage contribution among groups.
+You can also compare the percentage contribution among groups.

-You can’t use it to compare total of groups of course, since the total is 100% for each group.
+You can’t use it to compare the total of groups of course since the total is 100% for each group.

 You can be really creative with column charts.
-Here is the link of one such chart.
+Here is the link to one such chart.